g-despot/graph-embedding-evaluator/README.md

 # Grah Embedding Evaluator **(DRAFT VERSION)**

 This app implements custom **Node2Vec** and **DeepWalk** algorithms which are evaluated on a link prediction problem.
-Besides the custom implementations, the `src/algorithms/` directory contains two popular implementations of the same algorithms and a third one must be installed by running `pip install node2vec`.

 After the embeddings are generated, a classifier is used for link prediction between two nodes.
 Model selection is used to choose the best binary operator for combining pairs of node embeddings.